maxmilton/microdoc/docs/configuration.md

 <!-- prettier-ignore-end -->

-It would evaluate into data that looks like:
+It would evaluate into route data that looks like:

 ```json
 [